khakhalin/carsharing101/02_relocations.md

 The right panel shows a plot of average relocation frequency over time, and similarly to the average $N_V(t)$ curve, once the system stabilizes, the expected relocation frequency becomes roughly constant (even if more variable).
 It turns out that there is a simple formula for the average frequency of these relocations.
 Let's say that the flow of cars to this small parking space happens at a rate $λ$, and as discussed, a discrete one-dimensional bordered random walk is equally likely to visit all points from 0 to $N_{\max}$.
 Then the probability that a new arriving car will find the parking lot at top capacity of $N_{\max}$ will be equal to $P(N_V=N_{\max}) = 1/(N_{\max}+1)$, and the rate of relocation, relative to the rate of inflow $λ$ will be equal to $\frac{λ/N_{\max}}{λ} = 1/(N_{\max}+1)$.
 And just in case you don't believe this calculation (as strictly speaking we never proved that a random process like that will lead to uniformly distributed values of $N_V$), Fig 2.1.2 below shows an "experimentally" observed chart of relative relocation frequencies from a simulation (500 experiments per point, 6500 time points per experiment), together with a "theoretical curve" of $1/(1+N)$.

-🔥 TODO: fix the title here below, it has a typo.
-The title should be "Expected relication rate".
-Also change "hub" to "station" in figures

 ![Relocation frequencies as a function of upper limit of cars at the parking lot](figures/02relocations_01village_02relo_freq.svg)

 > [!TIP]